Worried about traveling solo? In this post, I’m going to walk you through all of the things I do to help me feel safe as a solo female traveler.

 Solo travel can be seriously empowering and liberating but it can also make you feel pretty vulnerable at times.
-That said, I often felt just as vulnerable in my own country as I do travelling so I never let fear stop me doing something.
+That said, I often felt just as vulnerable in my own country as I do traveling so I never let fear stop me doing something.
 These things just help me feel that bit safer and also help my family to not worry so much about me.
 I really hope you have found this post useful?
 If you have any advice that you think people should know about I’d love to hear it!

-I’m also going to be posting a collaborative post with safety advice from travellers around the world (male and female).
+I’m also going to be posting a collaborative post with safety advice from travelers around the world (male and female).
 If you have a story or tip you would like to share please drop me an email!

 Sunday 12th of February 2017

 These are some really good tips here.
 Being a guy, some of these are nice general tips too (especially the door wedge one!
 I'm super paranoid with my camera gear!).
 Most importantly, they were super helpful tips to help women be safer and more prepared for anything that happens.
 My fiancee pretty much only travels with me, but there's a lot of tips that would be very useful for us.

 I like the door stopper idea!
 My family is worried about me traveling by myself but, it is comforting to them to have my itineraries and contacts to people I stay with.